Revisiting Outage for Edge Inference Systems: Extension to CNN Classification

 \subsection{Approximation for Receive CNN DG}

 Unlike linear classifiers, the nonlinearity of the CNN classifier makes it complicated to model the inference accuracy distribution.
 As shown in Fig. \ref{fig:pdf_acc}, the PDF of inference accuracy exhibits an intractable distribution that varies with the selected features, making InfOut probability computation challenging.
 Moreover, DG based feature selection is not applicable to the CNN case due to the unknown dimension-wise DG of generic CNN feature distributions.
-To address these challenges, we employ a magnitude based feature selection scheme that selects the top-$S$ features with the largest magnitudes, and define the receive CNN DG as follows.
+To address these challenges, we leverage the two insights from linear classification, as shown in Remark~\ref{Rem:Insights}. \begin{Remark}[Insights from Linear Classification] Two insights from the linear case guide the subsequent CNN extension.
+First, under i.i.d.\ feature losses, the receive DG can be written as a sum of many per-feature contributions, and hence admits an accurate Gaussian approximation when the number of retained features is sufficiently large.
+Second, under this approximation, the InfOut probability becomes a monotone function of the receive-DG surrogate, which motivates a DG-based feature-selection rule that yields a unique optimum to balance the C$^2$ tradeoff under E2E latency constraint. \end{Remark} Building on these findings, we employ a magnitude based feature selection scheme that selects the top-$S$ features with the largest magnitudes, and define the receive CNN DG as follows.
 This enables computing the InfOut probability using a tractable distribution.